 How long is the programme?

-- We offer this 1-week crash course in Madrid.
-The course starts on a Monday morning and ends on the following Friday afternoon.
+- We offer this 20-hour crash course in Valencia and Barcelona.
+The course starts on a Saturday morning and ends on the Sunday evening.

 How much TEFL theory will be covered?

 - TEFL theory is presented to you throughout the programme, in an organic fashion.
 This equates to approximately 140 hours (induction, CPD, assignments, and final exams included).